etagwerker/etagwerker.com/_posts/2016-04-18-The-Best-Productivity-Tools.markdown

 2. Important
 3. Low

 A notepad is a great complement for the post-its.
-I don’t use it as much, but I prefer it for writing doing TODO lists.
+I don't use it as much, but I prefer it for writing doing TODO lists.
 When you use your pen to check an item off your list, there is a special feeling of satisfaction.

 A digital TODO list will never be able to reproduce that experience.